Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Security Risks and Enhancements by ISAC

 \subsubsection{Security Enhancements by ISAC}

-Despite these risks, ISAC also opens up novel paths for strengthening higher-layer security through context-aware cryptography and sensing-informed trust mechanisms.
+ISAC also opens up novel paths for strengthening higher-layer security through context-aware cryptography and sensing-informed trust mechanisms.
 ISAC sensing can support location-based authentication and context-aware key generation.
-For example, a shared key may be derived not only from the wireless channel but also from aligned sensing events, e.g., by detecting the same target and confirming co-presence at a location.
-This approach serves as a source of secrecy based on information (i.e., environmental signatures) that are not easy to guess for attackers.
+For example, a shared key may be derived not only from the wireless channel but also from aligned sensing events (e.g., detecting the same target and confirming relative locations), providing an additional source of secrecy.
 As a further enhancement at higher layers, sensing information can improve trust management and anomaly detection.
-To create a hybrid trust model that combines digital authentication with physical evidence, devices whose trajectories, RF fingerprints and Doppler histories deviate from expected patterns can be flagged as suspicious even when their cryptographic credentials remain valid.
+To create a hybrid trust model that combines digital authentication with physical evidence, devices whose trajectories or radio fingerprint histories deviate from expected patterns can be flagged as suspicious even when their cryptographic credentials remain valid.
 ISAC further enables upper-layer systems to cross-check communication integrity using physical-layer cues, such as abrupt beam misalignment and inconsistent signal strength (which may indicate tampering/spoofing).
-In this way, cryptographic security is extended into the physical domain to improve resilience against attacks that manipulate real-world signal behavior.
+In this way, cryptographic security is extended into the physical domain.